 (e) Telephone Service.
-Upon presentation of the monthly statement, the LHA shall reimburse an LTO for the minimum cost of basic in-state telephone service so long as the telephone service has been used solely for in-state calls concerning representation of residents in state-aided public housing and for no other purpose, and so long as the LTO's need for in-state telephone service continues and is adequately documented when the LHA so requests.
+Upon presentation of the monthly statement, the LHA shall reimburse an LTO for the minimum cost of basic in-state telephone service so long as the telephone service has been used solely for in-state calls concerning representation of Residents in state-aided public housing and for no other purpose, and so long as the LTO's need for in-state telephone service continues and is adequately documented when the LHA so requests.

 (f) Meeting Space.
 Whenever possible, the LHA shall make community space or other appropriate space available for LTO meetings.
-The LHA and LTO shall cooperate in securing meeting space and in scheduling so that LTO meetings may be held at places and times convenient for the residents.
+The LHA and LTO shall cooperate in securing meeting space and in scheduling so that LTO meetings may be held at places and times convenient for the Residents.

 (g) Consultation between LHA and LTO in Certain Matters.
-Whenever an LHA proposes to adopt or amend a rule or policy which will affect the rights, status, duties or welfare of residents or to request a waiver of regulatory requirements affecting such rights, status, duties or welfare, the LHA shall first seek the LTO's advice and include the proposal as an agenda item for discussion at a meeting between the LHA and LTO as provided in 760 CMR 6.09(3)(a).
+Whenever an LHA proposes to adopt or amend a rule or policy which will affect the rights, status, duties or welfare of Residents or to request a waiver of regulatory requirements affecting such rights, status, duties or welfare, the LHA shall first seek the LTO's advice and include the proposal as an agenda item for discussion at a meeting between the LHA and LTO as provided in 760 CMR 6.09(3)(a).
 The LTO shall also be given reasonable opportunity to appear and make known to the LHA Board any objection to such a rule or policy at an LHA Board meeting.
 The Board shall consider each such objection before taking any action on the item.

 (h) Consultation between LHA and LTO regarding the LHA's Annual Plan.
 The LHA shall review a draft of its Annual Plan with the LTO at a quarterly meeting before the LHA presents its Annual Plan to the Board.
 At least 30 business days before the public hearing on the Annual Plan required by 760 CMR 4.16(6), the LHA will post on its website and make available to each LTO a copy of each of the elements of the Plan including, but not limited to, the Capital Improvement Plan (CIP), the Maintenance and Repair Plan, the Operating Budget, and the Narrative.
 The LTO shall be given reasonable opportunity to appear at the public hearing and make oral comments to the LHA Board about any opinions or objections it may have regarding the Plan.
 The LHA shall also accept written or emailed comments from the LTO at least through the date of the public hearing or later as specified by the LHA.
-The LHA shall consider the LTO's concerns regarding needs and priorities and incorporate some or all of such needs and priorities in the draft plan if deemed by the LHA to be consistent with sound management and shall certify in writing to the Department that it has complied with the tenant participation requirements.
-The LHA shall draft a written summary of all substantive comments received from the LTO and its response to those comments, and shall attach this summary to its Annual Plan submitted to the Department.
+The LHA shall consider the LTO's concerns regarding needs and priorities and incorporate some or all of such needs and priorities in the draft plan if deemed by the LHA to be consistent with sound management and shall certify in writing to EOHLC that it has complied with the Tenant participation requirements.
+The LHA shall draft a written summary of all substantive comments received from the LTO and its response to those comments and shall attach this summary to its Annual Plan submitted to EOHLC.
 If there is no summary of LTO comments attached to the Plan, the LHA shall include a statement of reasons for the omission.

 (i) Consultation between LHA and LTO regarding the LHA's Modernization Program.
 The LHA shall consult with the LTO regarding the projects and initiatives outlined below: